-Your grades and course average will be continuously available for you to view in our Blackboard course.
+Your current grades and course average will be continuously available for you to view in our Blackboard course.
 Grades will be updated every couple of weeks.
-Check your grades regularly.
-Your final grade will be based upon the earned average at semester's end, with no rounding up of grades.
+I recommend that you check your grades regularly.

+Your final grade will be based upon the earned average at semester's end, with no "rounding up" of grades.